kacperwyczawski/autocut/README.md

 # AutoCut
-🪚 Panel cutting optimization software running on WASM in your browser
+Panel cutting optimization software running on WASM in your browser.
+Supports offline mode (PWA)

 ## Technologies used in this project:
 - Blazor